AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/06_functions.rst

   }

 --------------------------------------------
-Design Philosophy: Clarity and Unambiguity
+Design Philosophy: Clarity and Precision
 --------------------------------------------

-- No function overloading
+- Overloading is not supported
-  - Cannot define multiple same-name functions with different arguments
+  - No multiple same-name functions with different arguments
   - You always know exactly which function is called
 - No default arguments
   - Callers must provide a value for every parameter
   - You see all the data entering the function
 - Fixed number of arguments
   - Take a strict number of inputs
-  - Macros (like :rust:`(println!)`) can take variable arguments
+  - *Macros* (like :rust:`(println!)`) can take variable arguments
-    - But functions cannot
+    - But *functions* cannot